Gimme Some Slack: Lyrics and music

-Release and reception
+Release and critical reception

 "Gimme Some Slack" was first released on Panorama, and in 1981, the song was released as the third single from said album.
 However, the song failed to chart in any countries, making it one of the band's least successful singles.
 The song has since appeared on the compilation album Just What I Needed: The Cars Anthology.

 Record World said that "the band hits a rhythm gallop over a steady dance beat" and that the song has "contagious keyboards."
 Daily Record critic Jim Bohen said that "it begins with revved-up rhythm guitar, then chokes on the chorus, daring you to sing along, to find the groove."
 Fresno Bee critic Don Mayhew said that "[keyboardist Greg] Hawkes grabs your attention by sounding off like a two-by-four against somebody's skull."
 Newsday critic Wayne Robins said that the song shows the Cars' "rigidity" and that the Cars "don't really have the firepower to rip off the Rolling Stones."
 Quad-City Times critic Greg Kot praised the guitar riff.
 Saginaw News critic Nancy Kuharevicz felt that the song was one of the few melodic songs on Panorama but that it was ruined by Ocasek's "disinterested" vocal and by the "pinball machine-like keyboard effects."

 In his review of Panorama, AllMusic reviewer Greg Prato stated "'Gimme Some Slack' proved to be a fierce rocker."
 Prato also said, in his review of Just What I Needed: The Cars Anthology, that it was "previously released album tracks [on the album]" that were "highlights."
 In the Just What I Needed: The Cars Anthology liner notes, Brett Milano said, "Rockers like 'Getting Through' and 'Gimme Some Slack' had a heavier sound than before [Panorama]."

 Boston Globe critic Steve Morse called "Gimme Some Slack" a "true masterpiece."
 Morse praises how the song "paints a seedily phantasmic portrait of a tenement building" with the lines "the seven floors of walkup/the odor musted cracks/the peeping keyhole introverts/with the monkeys on their backs/the rooftops strung with frauleins/the pastel pinned up sails/the eighteen color roses/against your face so pale."
 Morse suggests that the stream of consciousness style of the song was influenced by E.E.
 Cummings, Lawrence Ferlinghetti and Richard Brautigan.